wgalbraith/280/docs_student/regression-log-transform.md

 ![lnAlg](./figures_static/statistics/lnalg.png)

-Then apply this formula to all 12 days we download the Google Sheet.
+Then apply this formula to all 12 days, and then we download the updated Google Sheet as a csv file.

 ---

 ## 4. Plot the Semi-Log Data

-We upload our Google Sheet to StatKey, and see the following plot.
+We upload our csv file to StatKey and see the following plot.

 ![TransPlot](./figures_static/statistics/transplot.png)